What Is Risk Mitigation? Take Action in 7 Steps

 How to Build a Risk Mitigation Plan

-Now that you know the basics of risk mitigation, it’s time to build out a plan.
-Having a documented mitigation plan ensures you will know exactly what to do before and during an emergency to avoid, control, transfer, and reduce that risk.
+Now that you know the basics of mitigating risk, it’s time to build out a plan.
+Having a documented mitigation plan ensures you know exactly what to do before and during an emergency to avoid, control, transfer, and reduce that risk.

-- Gather stakeholders: Make sure everyone who might be involved in the risk mitigation process, or at least the major decision-makers, are involved in the planning process.
+1. Gather stakeholders: Make sure all business leaders and those who might be involved in the risk mitigation process, or at least the major decision-makers, are involved in the planning process.

-- Determine prevention measures: Once you have your list of identified risks, document the mitigation actions you can take now that will help prevent and avoid those emergencies.
+3. Determine prevention measures: Once you have your list of identified risks, document the mitigation actions you can take now that will help prevent and avoid those emergencies.
 Make sure to do this for each potential emergency you identified in your threat assessment.
-This is a great time to reference your risk matrix, so you can prioritize the most significant threats.
+This is a great time to reference your risk matrix so that you can prioritize the most significant threats.

-- Create an action plan: Next, document all of the steps you will take for the other three risk mitigation strategies—control, transfer, and reduce.
-Plan what you will do before the emergency so that you don’t need to spend time wondering if you are doing the right thing while it happens.
+4. Create an action plan: Next, document all of the steps you will take for the other three risk mitigation strategies—control, transfer, and reduce.
+Plan what you will do before the emergency so you don’t need to spend time wondering if you’re doing the right thing while it happens.

-- Run drills: Once you have your plan documented, run drills for the different actions or responses so you can rely on muscle memory.
+5. Run drills: Once you have your plan documented, run drills for the different actions or responses so you and your employees can rely on muscle memory.
 Drills will also help expose any gaps in your plan so you can fill them.
 You may need to adjust your plan after a drill, so using a documentation tool like an after-action report is helpful.

-- Monitor risks: Continuously monitor all of your potential risks so you know when to act.
+6. Monitor risks: Continuously monitor all potential risks so you know when to act.
 If you don’t know a threat is imminent, you won’t be able to respond quickly enough.
-Use a threat monitoring system or manually track risks, so you are ready to perform the necessary mitigation activities.
+A risk register is a tool for recording and tracking identified risks.
+Use a risk monitoring system if you want to integrate automation or manually track ongoing and new risks, so you are ready to perform the necessary mitigation activities.

 3 Tools for Risk Mitigation

-Risk mitigation can be a bit complicated, especially when you are trying to prepare for the wide range of risks your business might face.
+Risk mitigation can be a bit complicated, especially when you are trying to prepare for the wide range of business risks you might face.
 We’ve been using workplace fires as an example, but your business may need to mitigate many more risks, including natural disasters, systems outages, disease outbreaks, and workplace violence.

 Trying to plan for and implement these strategies for so many different risks is easier with good tools at hand.
 Here are a few you should lean on to make your risk mitigation efforts more effective.